Bruno Besson

-Bruno Besson (born 26 September 1979 in St. Germain-en-Laye) is a French racing driver.
+Bruno Besson (born 26 September 1979 in St. Germain-en-Laye) is a French former racing driver.

 He has competed in such series as World Series by Nissan and the French Formula Three Championship.

 He won the Eurocup Formula Renault championship in 1998.

+Since 2008, Bruno Besson has been a driver coach for the new generation of professional F4, F3, and F2 drivers in Italian F4 Championship and E4 Championship, and Alpine Academy drivers.

+In 2025, he serves as driver coach for Prema Racing driver Andrea Dupe, Alpine Academy member Kabir Anurag in Formula 4, and Enzo Yeh in Formula Regional.